-PEEM uses a strengths-based approach to measure parent functioning.
-It focuses on caregivers’ sense of control or capacity to engage confidently with the challenges of being a parent.
+It measures caregivers’ sense of being able to engage confidently with the responsibilities of being a parent.

-The PEEM places parents at the centre of their own future, encouraging them to identify their existing parenting strengths, and any influences within their environment that may help or hinder their capacity to achieve their parenting goals.
+The PEEM encourages respondents to reflect on their parenting strengths, and any influences within their environment that may help or hinder their capacity to achieve their parenting goals.

-The PEEM is designed for use with parents or carers of children of kindergarten and primary school age.
 The measure is short and practical.
-It has twenty positively worded items that relate to personal and child wellbeing, coping skills, relationship building, and communication.
+It has 20 positively worded items that relate to personal and family wellbeing, coping skills, relationship building, and communication.

-The PEEM is delivered using an on-line format called PARENT’S VOICE, although a hard-copy paper version is also available.
+The PEEM is delivered using an engaging on-line format called Parent’s Voice.
+A hard-copy form is also available.